ziofat/material_design_icons_flutter/README.md

 Or, if you want to access the icon by a string name, you can use `fromString` method to create one.

-This is not recomended because to make `fromString` work we need a map for all icon names.
-Using this method will not get the benifits of tree-shaking.

 ```dart
 import 'package:material_design_icons_flutter/material_design_icons_flutter.dart';